Q: Should there be limitations on a homeowner’s right to make an “assignment of benefits” to contractors?

 If you feel that your insurance company is not acting in good faith, won’t return your calls, or is not paying insurance benefits you believe you’re entitled to, you need the assistance of a qualified Florida insurance property claim attorney.

-Call Jeff Pekar, Esq. at Pekar Law, P.A. for a no charge consultation at 813-712-8762.
+Call Jeff Pekar, Esq. at Pekar Law, P.A. for a no charge consultation.
 We serve clients throughout Florida, including but not limited to the Tampa Bay area, Naples, Fort Myers, Orlando, Daytona Beach and Pensacola.